-Columns whose names begin and end with 2 underscores (Example: ) are assumed to be formatting hints, affecting the appearance of the row.
+Columns whose names begin and end with 2 underscores (Example: color) are assumed to be formatting hints, affecting the appearance of the row.

 - group -- Group results based on values in this column.
-Each group will have its own header and table. - style -- A custom CSS style expression to use for the current row.
+Each group will have its own header and table. - color -- Should be a numeric value ranging from 1 to 5 to select a pre-defined row color.
+Typically used to color rows by issue priority. - style -- A custom CSS style expression to use for the current row.